beets3d/FutureMakers/docs/projects/cannon/index.md

 **Tip:**
-Beginners and younger makers can focus on the creative aspect, using a provided ballista base and arms to ensure a working launcher.
+Beginners and intermediate makers can focus on the creative aspect, using a provided ballista base and arms to ensure a working launcher.
 Advanced users can challenge themselves by engineering every part from scratch.

 ### 2. Prepare for 3D Printing